 1. Experience campus firsthand.

 If you’re entering college, what better way is there to learn about an institution than by actually being there?
 Many of our summer programs allow students to live at UIUC while also engaging in their programs.
-Students have the chance to work with professors and college students to see what the fabled dorm life is really like.
-If you’re taking advantage of our virtual summer program options, you might not be physically present in the dorms, but don’t worry; you’ll still get a good sense of what life at UIUC is all about, as well as the chance to check out our facilities online.
+Students have the chance to work with professors and college students to see what campus life is really like!

 2. Sample student life.